mlerner/mlerner.github.io/_posts/2022-04-24-monarch-googles-planet-scale-in-memory-time-series-database.md

 ## Conclusion

 The Monarch paper is a unique example of a metrics database running at global scale.
-Along the way, the paper includes an interesting discussion of the tradeoffs if makes to increase availability at the cost of consistency.
+Along the way, the paper includes an interesting discussion of the tradeoffs it makes to increase availability at the cost of consistency.

 Time-series databases, including those designed explicitly for metrics, are an active area of research, and I'm looking forward to seeing the development of open-source approaches targeted for similar scale, like [Thanos](https://thanos.io/tip/thanos/design.md/) and [M3](https://m3db.io/)!